Carré Noir (2020)

 Kazimir Malevich’s Black Square is neither a square nor black.
-The lines on the side of the famous painting do not run parallel, the paint is not uniformly applied, and the surface is flawed.
-In this case, and not only in this case, it depends on the eye of the beholder what is visible and what is not.
-In her new play, French-Congolese artist Elisabeth Bakambamba Tambwe initiates a game of hide-and-seek with the spectators’ gaze, revealing the difficulties of actually perceiving what happens in front of our eyes.
+The lines on the side of the famous painting are not parallel, the paint is not applied uniformly and the surface is defective.
+In this case, and not only in this case, it depends on the viewer’s eye what is visible and what is not.
+In his new play, Franco-Congolese artist Elisabeth Bakambamba Tambwe initiates a game of hide and seek with the gaze of the spectators, revealing the difficulties of really perceiving what is happening before our eyes.

-Carré Noir is part performance, part exhibition.
-It continuously shifts the boundaries of what is visible and what eludes the beholder’s gaze in the very next moment.
-The piece centres around the body as a place of resistance, turning against preconceived views and playing with aesthetic, social and political codes and projections.
-Carré Noir reveals the body to be a space of opportunities, metamorphoses and transformations, making tangible our own inability to actually perceive anything without bias.
-Granted, most of the time, it is very hard to see what happens immediately in front of our eyes.
-But please, don’t give up.
+Carré Noir is both performance and exhibition.
+It continually moves the boundaries of what is visible and what escapes the viewer’s eye in the next moment.
+The piece revolves around the body as a place of resistance, turning against preconceived visions and playing with aesthetic, social and political codes and projections.
+Carré Noir reveals that the body is a space of opportunities, metamorphoses and transformations, making tangible our own inability to really perceive anything without bias.
+Admittedly, most of the time, it is very difficult to see what is happening immediately before our eyes.
+But don’t give up.